daemonfire300/csv-money/README.md

 ## Performance

+### Decimal

+The decimal lib is a bit overkill for regular bookkeeping, there is "too much" precision and we could probably use less bytes, but it's convenient.

+### UTF-8 vs "raw"

+Assuming all statements are in ASCII we could maybe optimize the deserialization here, but that's just a hunch.
+I have not looked into this yet and it might very well end up not improving things depending on the volume of transactions.

+### In General

 I did not benchmark this dummy project.
 I went with two plain `HashMap`s.
 We could have a more distrubed approach where the input get's fanned out into N worker streams, where workers are sharded by accounts and only receive the respective transactions.
 They then keep their local state and submit an aggregated account update every M ticks to an aggregator/final/"true" append only log.
 E.g., in a CQRS style manner, since every transaction (type) is a kind of command.